splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 - :ref:`Collecting application and JVM metrics<java-otel-metrics-attributes>`
 - :ref:`AlwaysOn Profiling<profiling-intro>`

-To use one or more of these features, you must :ref:`manually instrument your Java application<instrument-java-applications>`.
+To use any of these features, you must :ref:`manually instrument your Java application<instrument-java-applications>`.

 .. _zero-conf-intro: